rivie13/CyberCrawler_basic_tower_defense_demo/README.md

 # CyberCrawler Basic Tower Defense Demo

-#test change for test PR to see if ruleset works?

-This repository contains the **Phase 1** prototype for CyberCrawler - a basic tower defense demo that will serve as the foundation for the vertical slice.
+This repository contains the **Phase 1B** prototype for CyberCrawler - an enhanced tower defense demo that serves as the foundation for the vertical slice.
 This is part of CyberCrawler, a 2.5D game that mixes stealth action and tower defense gameplay.

 ## 🎯 Project Scope